ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 <p align="center"><img src="/assets/img/trip-ebpf-summit-2022/kvstoremesh-3-clusters.png" width="80%" height="80%"></p>

-In ClusterMesh, agents get remote metadata from remote kvstores; in KVStoreMesh, they get from the local one.
+In ClusterMesh, agents fetch remote metadata from remote kvstores; in KVStoreMesh, they get from the local one.

 Thanks to cilium’s good design, this only needs **<mark>a few improvements and/or bugfixes to the agent and operator</mark>** [4], and we’ve already